Register your office to receive a $50 credit towards your first case.

 This is perhaps the single biggest cause of delays in any lab case, but it’s especially critical with a rush order.
 When a case arrives at the lab with missing details, like the shade, material choice, or a clear margin on the scan, production stops cold.
 The lab has to pause and contact your office for clarification, immediately eating into your tight timeline.
 This can lead to that dreaded phone call you have to make, rescheduling a patient who has already taken time off for their appointment.
 The best way to prevent this is to treat every submission like a final check.
 Before you send your digital scans, run through a quick checklist to confirm every required field is complete and all necessary files are attached.

-Sacrificing Quality for Speed
+Why You Should Never Sacrifice Quality for Speed

 In the rush to get a case back, it can be tempting to accept a “good enough” result.
 But compromising on quality is a short-term fix that often creates long-term problems.
 A restoration that doesn’t fit perfectly means more chair time for adjustments, or worse, a complete remake.
 This not only negates any time saved but can also damage the patient’s trust.
 It’s always better to communicate with the lab if you notice an issue.
 A great lab partner will share your commitment to excellence and work with you to get it right.
 Remember, the goal is a perfect, lasting restoration, like a well-crafted crown or bridge, not just a fast one.
 Your patient will appreciate your dedication to getting their smile just right.

-Making Timeline Assumptions
+The Danger of Making Timeline Assumptions

 “Rush” can mean different things to different people, so clear communication about timelines is essential.
 A common mistake is assuming the turnaround clock starts the moment you submit the case online.
 In reality, most labs start their clock when the physical impression or digital file is officially received and checked into their system.
 It’s crucial to confirm your lab’s specific policy for rush orders, including daily cutoff times for submissions.
 Always ask for an estimated delivery date and factor in shipping time.
 Building an extra day into the patient’s scheduled appointment can provide a valuable buffer, giving you peace of mind and preventing a stressful, last-minute scramble for both your team and the patient.

-How to Choose the Right Lab Partner for Rush Cases
+Choosing the Right Lab Partner for Rush Cases

 Your dental lab is more than just a vendor; they are an extension of your practice, especially when you’re up against a tight deadline.
 The right partner can make a rush case feel manageable, while the wrong one can add unnecessary stress and complications that impact both your team and your patient.
 When a patient needs a restoration quickly for a special event or due to an unexpected dental issue, you need a lab that can deliver speed without sacrificing the precision and quality your practice is known for.
 Your reputation is on the line with every case, and rush orders are no exception.